dance2die/MyAnimeListSharp/README.md

 			string response = searchMethods.SearchAnime("Full Metal");

-## Note
-For some reason, Add/Update Anime returns error from MyAnimeList.NET server.
-I created unit tests under assumption that they are not functional

 ### Search Anime
 			// Step 1: Enter UserName and Password information ICredentialContext credential = new CredentialContext